Xela3026/workflows-docs/docs/scheduled-events.md

 ## Management

-After creating an event or navigating to the scheduled events page using the sidebar, you will be met with the scheduled events homepage (redacted ID):
+After creating an event or navigating to the scheduled events page using the sidebar, you will be met with the scheduled events homepage:

 <CustomisableImage src="/img/scheduled-event-homepage.png" alt="Scheduled Events Homepage" width="700"/>